-Bark, sapwood, or different grades of heartwood - Become a little wiser about the Teak jungle
+Bark, sapwood and different grades of heartwood - Let´s talk a little about teak.

 Teak is not just teak.
 It is actually a jungle of various qualities and degrees of bending.
 Here is a quick review of the different teak qualities you may encounter when buying balcony furniture.